decred/dcrdocs/docs/wallets/decrediton/using-decrediton.md

 The overview tab gives a quick summary of your total DCR (available and locked in tickets) and a list of recent transactions.

-Graphs of your balance, ticket and transaction over the last two weeks can be viewed here.
+Graphs of your balance, ticket activity and transaction history over the last two weeks can be viewed here.

 ![Overview Tab](/img/decrediton/overview.png)

 ---

-## Transactions
+## On-chain Transactions

-The transactions tab is split into four sections:
+The on-chain transactions tab is split into four sections:

 ### Send